GTNewHorizons/ExampleMod1.7.10/README.md

 ### Mixins

-Mixins are usually used to modify vanilla or mod/library in runtime without having to change source code.
-For example, redirect a call, change visibility or make class implement your interface.
+[Mixins](https://github.com/SpongePowered/Mixin) are used to modify vanilla or mod/library code during runtime without having to edit and recompile their source code.
+For example, redirect a method call, inject additional code, access private fields/methods, make a class implement your interface...
 It's an advanced topic and most mods don't need to do that.

+Documentation about Mixin features can be found here : [Mixin Wiki](https://github.com/SpongePowered/Mixin/wiki) and [MixinExtras Wiki](https://github.com/LlamaLad7/MixinExtras/wiki)

 You can activate Mixin in 'gradle.properties'.
 In that case a mixin configuration (usually named `mixins.mymodid.json`) will be generated automatically, and you only have to write the mixins itself.
 Dependencies are handled as well.
-Take a look at the examples in [Hodgepodge](https://github.com/GTNewHorizons/Hodgepodge/) and [Angelica](https://github.com/GTNewHorizons/Angelica/pull/8).
+Take a look at the examples in [Hodgepodge](https://github.com/GTNewHorizons/Hodgepodge/) and [Angelica](https://github.com/GTNewHorizons/Angelica).

 ### Advanced